leynos/el-takeaway/README.md

 To test, first install shunit2 (see Prerequisites).
 To execute tests, run `./tests`.

-## Limitations

-Your profile needs to be public.
-I should be fixing this shortly, but in the meantime, you can extract the Ello cookie from your Firefox profile (assuming you use Firefox) and supply this to the curl command in the script.

 ## Prerequisites

 This tool was developed on FreeBSD, but I don't see any reason why it shouldn't run on Linux or Mac OS X.  It uses bash, curl, grep, awk and jq.
 The latter is the only component that may not be installed on your system by default.
 Consult your operating system handbook for instructions on installing this.
 Just kidding.
 The instructions are [here](https://stedolan.github.io/jq/download/).

-For testing, [shunit2](http://code.google.com/p/shunit2/) should be in a directory in your executable PATH variable, and set to +x.
+For testing, [shunit2](http://code.google.com/p/shunit2/) should be in a directory in your executable PATH variable, and set to `+x`.

 ## Disclaimers etc.